yangchunluo/CarND-Traffic-Sign-Classifier-Project/README.md

 I decided not to convert the image to greyscale since additional color information may be relevant to the model.

-The only preprocessing step is normalization.
+The only preprocessing step was normalization.
 I chose to do (pixel-128)/128 for the sake of simplicity.
-Here are the image before and after the normalization.
+Here are the images before and after the normalization.

 <img src="writeup-images/normalization.jpg" alt="Randomly chosen images from each dataset" width=120/>